-The board may grant an agency's request for alternative compliance upon a finding that the agency does not meet the letter of a rule promulgated under the Child Welfare Agency Licensing Act, but that the agency meets or exceeds the intent of that rule through alternative means.
+The Board may grant an agency's request for alternative compliance upon a finding that the agency does not meet the letter of a regulation promulgated under the Child Welfare Agency Licensing Act, but that the agency meets or exceeds the intent of that rule through alternative means.

-If the board grants a request for alternative compliance, the agency's practice as described in the request for alternative compliance shall be the compliance terms under which the agency will be held responsible and violations of those terms shall constitute a rule violation.
+If the Board grants a request for alternative compliance, the agency's practice as described in the request for alternative compliance shall be the compliance terms under which the agency will be held responsible and violations of those terms shall constitute a rule violation.

-The board has authorized the managers and supervisors of the Licensing Unit to make temporary rulings regarding Alternative Compliance requests when the best interests of a child requires an immediate decision, subject to final approval at the next regularly scheduled meeting of the board.
+The Board has authorized the Managers and Supervisors of the Licensing Unit to make temporary rulings regarding Alternative Compliance requests when the best interests of a child requires an immediate decision, subject to final approval at the next regularly scheduled meeting of the Board.

 Alternative Compliance requests granted in the areas listed below shall be time limited and shall not exceed two (2) years in length.
-These alternative compliances shall be monitored on an ongoing basis for compliance and shall be reviewed by the board every two (2) years.
+These alternative compliances shall be monitored on an ongoing basis for compliance and shall be reviewed by the Board every two (2) years.

-- 1. Staff to child ratio;
+- 1. Staff to Child ratio;

 - 2. Capacity;

-- 3. Sleeping arrangements; and
+- 3. Sleeping arrangements;

 - 4. Bathrooms.